DanMolenhouse/Distributed-Systems-Lab-3-Docker-Heroku/readme.md

 ### 2.2 Creating and Pushing a Container

-1. In a new directory named "heroku" (just to keep it separate from the local Dockerfile above in the docker directory), copy the Dockerfile from part 1 and make the following two changes – see the note above about Windows files: this needs to be a text file without the .txt extension, and it must use UNIX/Linux line endings.
+1. Create a new directory named "heroku" (just to keep it separate from the local Dockerfile above in the docker directory), copy the Dockerfile from part 1 and make the following two changes – see the note above about Windows files: this needs to be a text file without the .txt extension, and it must use UNIX/Linux line endings.

 ***Change # 1:***